What is TCM Acupuncture? Unveiling Traditional Chinese Medicine in Colorado Springs

 History of TCM Acupuncture

-Acupuncture is a traditional Chinese medicine performed for thousands of years.
-Acupuncture has its roots in prehistoric China, where it first emerged as an alternative oriental medicine.
+Acupuncture is a traditional Chinese medicine practiced for thousands of years.
+Its roots are in prehistoric China, where it first emerged as an alternative oriental medicine.

-According to ancient Chinese philosophy, humans are believed to possess vital energy called Qi that flows through the body along specific pathways known as meridians.
-Any disturbance in the flow of this vital energy can lead to physical, mental or emotional imbalances and diseases.
+According to ancient Chinese philosophy, humans are believed to possess vital energy called Qi that flows through the body along a specific path, known as meridians.
+Any disturbance in the flow of this vital energy can lead to physical, mental, or emotional imbalances and diseases.

 Old Chinese text about Acupuncture

-On the other hand, Western medicine explains acupuncture from a neurophysiological perspective.
-The theory is that the insertion of needles at specific acupuncture points triggers the release of natural painkillers in the body, such as endorphins and enkephalins.
-These chemicals help to reduce pain and inflammation and promote relaxation.
+Western medicine views acupuncture through a neurophysiological lens, suggesting that needle insertion at specific points triggers the release of the body’s natural painkillers like endorphins and serotonin.
+This action helps reduce pain and inflammation while promoting relaxation and improving mood and sleep quality.

 Conditions Treated with TCM Acupuncture